 Through video lessons, interviews, worksheets, and tutorials, this comprehensive course guides you every step of the way — from finding your big idea to turning it into a profitable company.
 And it’s already been tested with over 30,000 entrepreneurs in more than 50 industries.

 You know what’s helpful when starting a business?
 Peeking into the playbooks of multimillion dollar founders, and discovering the lessons they learned while building their companies.

 That’s what entrepreneur and New York Times bestselling author David S. Kidder offers in The Startup Playbook.

 Kidder sat down with 40 different founders, including the minds behind TED Talks, LinkedIn, Etsy, AOL, and PayPal.
 And he picked their brains about how they got their big ideas, overcame obstacles, and started making money.

 Together, these founders prove that the path to success isn’t quick and easy — but it can be a bit less bumpy with their wisdom on hand.

 You don’t have to be a fan of The Office to enjoy this poster.
 You just have to be a fan of winning — and taking credit for other people’s success.
 (Just kidding.
 Don’t do that.
 Michael Scott is not a good businessman.
 Just a funny dude.)

-And this Valentine’s Day, you and your entrepreneur can both be winners: You with any of these amazing gifts, and them with the inspiration they need to take their boldest, riskiest, and most rewarding shots year-round.
+And this Valentine’s Day, you and your future businessperson can both be winners: You with any of these amazing gifts for entrepreneurs, and them with the inspiration they need to take their boldest, riskiest, and most rewarding shots year-round.